Key Internet operator VeriSign hit by hackers

 In a section of its filing devoted to risk factors, VeriSign said it was a frequent subject of "the most sophisticated form of attacks," including some that are "virtually impossible to anticipate and defend against."

-Security experts said the breach reminded them of last year's attack on RSA, an authentication company owned by storage maker EMC Corp.
-RSA's SecurID tokens authorize remote access and have been in wide use by government agencies and military contractors including Lockheed Martin Corp, which said it was probed on the heels of the RSA breach.
+Security experts said the breach reminded them of last year's attack on RSA, an authentication company owned by storage maker EMC Corp EMC.N.
+RSA's SecurID tokens authorize remote access and have been in wide use by government agencies and military contractors including Lockheed Martin Corp (LMT.N), which said it was probed on the heels of the RSA breach.

 "This breach, along with the RSA breach, puts the authentication mechanisms that are currently being used by businesses at risk," said Melissa Hathaway, a former intelligence official who led U.S. President Barack Obama's cybersecurity policy review and later pushed for the SEC guidance.
 "There appears to be a structured process of hunting those who provide authentication services."